Eileen Filler-Corn is the first woman to be nominated for Speaker of the Virginia House of Delegates

 “Not only did Virginia just elect the most diverse House of Delegates in its 400-year history, but House Democrats have made history again by nominating a diverse leadership slate to truly represent Virginia,” House Democratic Caucus Executive Director Trevor Southerland said.
 “Finally, we will be able to move forward with a House for All Virginians.”

-The official vote for new Speaker will be made on the first day of the 2020 legislative session.
+The offical vote for new Speaker will be made on the first day of the 2020 legislative session.